mobgen/halo-documentation/docs/android/content/android_content_detailed_api.md

 ---
-title: Android SDK - Content SDK Detailed APIs
+title: Detailed APIs
-keywords: android, content, getting started, halo, instance, module, query, search, sync, detailed
-last_updated: March 22, 2017
-tags: [content]
-sidebar: android_sidebar
-permalink: android_content_detailed_api.html
-folder: android
 ---

 Here you can find fine grained explanations for every public param of the content SDK.
 The rest of the library is obfuscated over proguard and only intended methods are public and properly named although the code is (and will be) Open Source.

 ## Search

 With the search query you can request some instances from the HALO Backend based on some query parameters.
 See the Search query section for all the available params.

 ```java
 HaloContentApi api = HaloContentApi.with(halo);